We ask you, humbly, to help us.

 just as there are thousands of gods and goddesses that Theists believe

-Atheists have always constituted a very small percentage of the population.
+Atheists have always constituted a relatively small percentage of the population in most countries.
 However, the

 number of people who identify themselves as Atheists